-- Management's Discussion and Analysis introduces the basic financial statements and provides an analytical overview of the government's financial activities. - The Government-wide Financial Statements consist of a statement of net assets and a statement of activities.
-These provide information about the activities of Benton County as a whole and present an overall view of the County's finances.

-- The Fund Financial Statements tell how government services were financed in the short term as well as what remains for future spending.
+- Management's Discussion and Analysis introduces the basic financial statements and provides an analytical overview of the County's financial activities. - The Government-wide Financial Statements consist of a statement of net assets and a statement of activities.
+These provide information about the activities of Benton County as a whole and present an overall view of the County's finances. - The Fund Financial Statements tell how governmental services were financed in the short term as well as what remains for future spending.
 Fund financial statements report Benton County's operations in more detail than the government-wide statements by providing information about the most significant funds.
 The remaining statements provide financial information about activities for which Benton County acts solely as an agent or custodian for the benefit of those outside of the government. - The financial statements also include notes that explain some of the information in the statements and provide more detailed data.
 The statements are followed by a section of required supplementary information that further explains and supports the financial statements with a comparison of the County's budget for the year. - Supplementary Information provides detailed information about the non-major special revenue and the individual fiduciary funds.
+In addition, the Schedule of Expenditures of Federal Awards provides details of various programs benefiting the County.